klahrich/chiefhustler/content/posts/value-investing-resources.md

 categories: ["investing"]
 ---

-This list is by no means intended to be comprehensive.
+This list is by no means intended to be comprehensive, and it will most likely grow with time.
 These are just a few links that I find useful and that fit my style and what I'm looking for in terms of investment content.
-I also focus on free stuff, because I'm a cheap fuck.
+I also focus on the free stuff, because I'm a cheap fuck.

 # Insider Transactions